nadahasni-dot/nadahasnim/README.md

 Freelance Web & Mobile App Developer
 ------------------------------------

-I've been freelancing for more than 2 years and working as Flutter Developer for 1 year.
+I've been working as a Software Developer for more than 2 years and working as Flutter Developer for 1 year.
 I'm highly interested in web & mobile app development.
-Currently sharpening my skills on Mobile Development fields.
+Currently sharpening my skills on Backend Microservices Development fields.

 * 🌍  I'm based in East Java, Indonesia
 * 🖥️  See my portfolio at [My Portfolio](http://nadahasnim.github.io)